drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 \add{At this stage, an optional trucation of the epochs was performed.
-In one case, the remainder of the analysis was carried out with the entire temporal span of each epoch; in another case, the epochs were truncated to eliminate the brain response prior to $t=100$ (in other words, the truncated epochs began 100 ms after the consonant-vowel transition point of the stimulus).
+In one case, the remainder of the analysis was carried out with the entire temporal span of each epoch; in another case, the epochs were truncated to eliminate the brain response prior to $t=100$ ms (in other words, the truncated epochs began 100 ms after the consonant-vowel transition point of the stimulus).
 Since the brain’s representation of spectrotemporal and acoustic-phonetic features of the stimulus is thought to occur in the first 50-100 ms after stimulus onset,